ATXDAO/marketplace/README.md

 ## Contributing

+Feature Request:

+- Please make an discussion under Discussions, and we will move it to issues if we think its necessary.

+PR/Issues (Bug):
-Make an issue first, then fork the repo, create a PR and tag `wyze` or `jcheese1` and we will review!
+- Make an issue first, then fork the repo, create a PR and tag `wyze` or `jcheese1` and we will review!

 ## Contributors ✨